“Grandma” Cora’s Sweet Potato Pies

 The Kitchen Sisters are famous in the radio world, and to National Public Radio listeners, for the wonderful way they combine the sounds and sentiments of real people according to themes and make their lives come alive for all of us.
 In this profile, I talk to them in a cozy San Francisco locale and learn more about what makes them tick, and how they find their inspirations.

-Posted in Religion, Spirituality, Women
+Posted in Americana, History, Long form docs (15" and up), Religion, Spirituality, Women

 The Status of Women in Israel (NPR 1990)